The selection of a site for the CERN School of Computing is a complex process which is described in this document.

 Role of the Local Organizing Committee

-The role of the Local Organizing Committee (LOC) is detailed in this document
+The role of the Local Organizing Committee (LOC) is detailed in here.

 Template for Proposals to host a CSC